nklyy/ipc-starter/README.md

 docker-compose up ipc-cli
 ```

-Wait until you see the message `IPC-CLI installed successfully` and the following message:
+Wait until you see the message:

 ```
 For each address above go send some funds to it at the faucet at